A Look Back at 2021’s Peak Shopping Performance

 Shoppers planning to host guests or preparing for festive activities drove strong growth in the Home & Garden category in mid-October, which showed that home décor and home goods remain a strong category for affiliate marketers two years into the pandemic.

 The last week of October was a high revenue growth week, spurred by travel bookings, clothing purchases, and some high volume sales days in the Computers & Electronics category.
-An uptick in global Covid-19 cases led to a spike in health and wellness items, including at-home test kits.
+An uptick in global Covid-19 cases led to a spike in health and wellness items.

 After years of delivering consistent year-on-year growth, retail revenue and sales in the CJ network on Black Friday and Cyber Monday in 2021 both declined YOY while still being the largest online shopping days of the season.
 Product deals that came out in October and early November both effectively lowered the growth of these retail calendar stalwarts, underscoring that peak shopping season growth will likely come from tapping into the trend to shop earlier in the fourth quarter.
-Singles’ Day (Nov.
-11), for example, is a global shopping event that could continue to grow its share of seasonal sales because it occurs in early November—network sales revenue on Singles’ Day 2021 increased 14% YOY and some categories, such as shoes and accessories, realized growth in excess of 30% YOY.
+Singles’ Day (November 11th), for example, is a global shopping event that could continue to grow its share of seasonal sales because it occurs in early November — network sales revenue on Singles’ Day 2021 increased 14% YOY and some categories, such as shoes and accessories, realised growth in excess of 30% YOY.

 Cyber Monday’s top growth areas were the art, photo & music, and beauty categories, growing 71% and 26% YOY, respectively.
 Along with the sports & fitness and games & toys categories, they achieved the highest growth rates for the entire peak shopping period.